rzanoli/synaptic/README.md

 ### How to get the code

-Two different distributions of SYNAPTIC are provided: Jar Distribution and Java Distribution; the first one can be used for running SYNAPTIC from CLI, while the second distribution can be used when you want to use SYNAPTIC as a library from your java code.
+Two different distributions of SYNAPTIC are provided: Jar Distribution and Java Source Distribution; the first distribution can be used for running SYNAPTIC from CLI, while the second distribution can be used when you want to use SYNAPTIC as a library from your java code.

 #### Jar Distribution (CLI)

-SYNAPTIC is distributed as a jar file containing all the Java code for training and testing.
-It can be download from its gihub repository: https://github.com/rzanoli/synaptic/........
+jar file containing all the Java code for training and testing.
+It can be download at this address: https://github.com/rzanoli/synaptic/........

-#### Java Distribution (API)
+#### Java Source Distribution (API)

-SYNAPTIC is a Maven project that you can download from its gihub repository by running the following command:
+Maven project that you can download from gihub by running the following command:
 ```> git clone https://github.com/rzanoli/...............```

 ## CLI Instructions

-After getting the Jar Distribution as explained above, you are ready for training the classifer and annotating new datasets.
+After getting the Jar Distribution as explained above, you are ready for training the classifer on a dataset and annotating new examples.
 These instructions are valid for both the 'sentiment' classifier and 'type' classifier.
 In the rest of this section we will report instructions only for the 'sentiment' classifier but they remain also valid for the other classifier: it is sufficient to change the package name from 'sa' to 'tc' and the classifier name prefix from 'Sentiment' to 'Type' (i.e.,
 sa.SentimentLearn --> tc.TypeLearn, sa.SentimentClassify --> tc.TypeClassify).

 ### Training